Every spring in Washington DC the walkways along the Tidal Basin – and select spots around the National Mall –erupt in clouds of pink cherry blossoms.

 This year’s blossoms are likely to appear soon.

-Cherry blossoms in Washington DC
+How cherry blossoms came to Washington DC

 The first cherry trees were planted along the Potomac in 1912.
 A gift from the Japanese government, they were provided at the request of First Lady Helen Taft.